xgrau/ace1-anopheles-report/results_kmer_analysis/README.md

 python s01_recode_split_sort.py <file_list> <path_to_jellyfish> <num_threads>
 ```

-2. The resulting tables were loaded into `R`, and $k$-mers present in fewer than 3 samples, or absent in fewer than 3 samples, were discarded in order to reduce the size of the dataset while keeping the K-mers most likely to show variation in the poulation (called "variant k-mers").
+2. The resulting tables were loaded into `R`, and k-mers present in fewer than 3 samples, or absent in fewer than 3 samples, were discarded in order to reduce the size of the dataset while keeping the K-mers most likely to show variation in the poulation (called "variant k-mers").
 This was done separately for each lexographical group, using the script:

 ```bash
 # run in a loop using as the first argument each of the